 During normal operation of CMS, muon tracks are reconstructed with much higher accuracy and precision: tracker, vertex.

 Measurement of R°

-- The CMS result compares to results from other experiments. - Large systematic uncertainties at high momentum. - Ph.D. thesis of M. Aldaya, CMS NOTE 2008/016.
+- The CMS result compares to results from other experiments. - Large systematic uncertainties at high momentum. - Crucial for understanding and verifying alignment of muon chambers. - Ph.D. thesis of M. Aldaya, CMS NOTE 2008/016.